LIST UPDATED MAY 14, 2020

 ⛔ IMG Worlds of Adventure – closed TBA

 ⛔ Disneyland Resort – both theme parks, resort hotels and Downtown Disney district closed.
 The resort is currently accepting reservations for dates starting July 1, however actual re-opening date TBA.

-⛔ Universal Studios Hollywood – theme park and CityWalk closed through April 19.
+⛔ Universal Studios Hollywood – theme park and CityWalk closed through at least May 31.

-⛔ Schlitterbahn Waterparks in New Braunfels and Galveston – closed through Mid-May.
+⛔ Schlitterbahn Waterparks in New Braunfels and Galveston – closed TBA

 ⛔ California’s Great America, ⛔ Canada’s Wonderland, ⛔ Cedar Point, ⛔ Dorney Park, ⛔ Kings Island, ⛔ Michigan’s Adventure, ⛔ Valleyfair, ⛔ Worlds of Fun ⛔ Carowinds, ⛔ Kings Dominion – postponing openings TBA.

 All ⛔ SeaWorld/Busch Gardens theme parks and waterparks closed TBA.

-⛔ Silver Dollar City Attractions – theme park opening delayed TBA, campground remains open, Showboat Branson Belle has suspended operation TBA.
+⛔ Silver Dollar City Attractions – theme park opening delayed TBA, Showboat Branson Belle has suspended operation TBA.

 ⛔ Dollywood Parks & Resorts – theme park and DreamMore Resort closed TBA.

-⛔ Wild Adventures, ⛔ Newport Aquarium, ⛔ Adventure Aquarium – closed through May at earliest
+⛔ Wild Adventures closed TBA, ⛔ Newport Aquarium and ⛔ Adventure Aquarium – closed through June at earliest

 ⛔ LEGOLAND California Resort – closed TBA